webplatform/docs/tutorials/Creating_multiple_pages_with_navigation_menus/index.md

 In [[HTML links - lets build a web]], we stated that a link is an agreement and a liability: you offer visitors a way to reach more information that they need, but you need to be careful — you’ll lose credibility and trust if that link doesn’t give the users what they want, and/or results in unexpected behaviour.
 If you offer for example a link that points to the current document, activating it will reload the document.
 As a user this is something you don’t expect — what purpose did clicking this link have?
 This results in users getting confused.

 This is the reason why the current page should never be linked to from the menu.
-You could remove it altogether, or even better highlight it as well (eg by surrounding it with a <code>&lt;strong&gt;</code> element) — this gives users a visual clue and also tells blind visitors that this is extra important — this [http://dev.opera.com/articles/view/23-creating-multiple-pages-with-navigat/about.html current page highlight example] illustrates this.
+You could remove it altogether, or even better highlight it as well (eg. by surrounding it with a <code>&lt;strong&gt;</code> element) — this gives users a visual clue and also tells blind visitors that this is extra important — this [http://dev.opera.com/articles/view/23-creating-multiple-pages-with-navigat/about.html current page highlight example] illustrates this.

 ==== How many options should you give users at one time? ====